Parents With Confidence

 While the behaviors that result from ADHD symptoms in children are NOT easy to handle, it is, possible to handle them most effectively.

-Not only will approaching discipline with an ADHD child the emotionally healthy way help to reduce your child’s negative behaviors and increase their strengths making your life easier, but it will also lead them down the path of future success (and not detention).
+Not only will disciplining a child with ADHD the emotionally healthy way help to reduce your child’s negative behaviors and increase their strengths making your life easier, but it will also lead them down the path of future success (and not detention).

-This approach has had miraculous results not only in my therapy office with my clients but also in my home (as I’m a proud parent of two kids with ADHD myself).
+This approach to disciplining a child has had miraculous results not only in my therapy office with my clients but also in my home (as I’m a proud parent of two kids with ADHD myself).

 4-C’s Framework for Discipling a Child with ADHD

-A lot of the 4-C’s approach to effective discipline for ADHD relates to having the proper mindset as a parent as well as reviewing some discipline basics.
+A lot of the 4-C’s approach to disciplining a child with ADHD relates to having the proper mindset as a parent as well as reviewing some discipline basics.
 In order for the 4-C’s to be effective the following principles need to be considered:

 • Kids do the best they can with the skills they have (thank you Dr. Ross Greene for that mindset game-changer!)